-How can you be connected to others when you lost the most important connection: the connection to your own authentic self?
+How can you be connected to others when you lose the most important connection: the connection to your own authentic self?

-When you live with depression, your relationships can be impacted in countless ways.
+When you are depressed and in a relationship, your relationship can be impacted in countless ways.
 Often, you aren’t aware of how it creeps up and erodes the pleasure of connecting with others.
-Depression pulls you in an inward emotional bubble so impermeable to the outside world, nothing seems to reach through and create a flow between you inner-world and the outside world.
+Depression pulls you into an inward emotional bubble so impermeable to the outside world that nothing seems to reach through and create a flow between your inner world and the outside world.

 The lack of vitality is felt by those around you, leaving you and others feeling empty, disconnected, and lonely.
 Sometimes, when a sense of helplessness makes you irritable, you come out of your shell, but it’s not good energy.
 And, at times, your blue moods or apathy are easily misinterpreted as indifference rather than deep emotional pain.